Rome Memorial Hospital’s Regional Center for Wound Care steps up

 There are common factors of diabetic foot ulcers, including neuropathy and peripheral arterial disease.

 Neuropathy is a result of damage to peripheral nerves and often causes weakness, numbness and pain in hands and feet.
-Fort Collins Neuropathy Treatment might help ease the signs and symptoms of neuropathy.
+Similarly, narrowed arteries that reduce blood flow to the limbs cause PAD.

 Mary Rose Spellicy, a registered nurse and Rome Memorial patient and staff educator, has been educating patients and the community about diabetes and how to prevent complications, particularly foot and leg wounds, for more than 30 years.